PVOBrien/CodeSignals-Arcade/README.md

     <tr>
         <td><a href="https://app.codesignal.com/arcade/code-arcade/book-market/K2ieDm98sPDzzMepz">51</a> </td>
         <td><a href="https://app.codesignal.com/arcade/code-arcade/book-market/K2ieDm98sPDzzMepz">Enclose in Brackets</a></td>
-        <td>Just going to find the beginning and end and add " " " to front and end.</td>
+        <td>Just going to find the beginning and end and add " " " to front and end.<br>And that's just what I did.
+Stringbuilder, and inserted the "(" at the front and appended the ")" to the end and sent it out .toString().
+Worked like a charm.</td>
     </tr>
 </table>